bodong1987/Avalonia.PropertyGrid/README.md

 # Avalonia.PropertyGrid
-This is an implementation based on Avalonia's PropertyGrid.
+This is a PropertyGrid implementation for Avalonia, you can use it in Avalonia Applications.
 Its main features are:
 * Support automatically analyze object properties and display, like WinForms's PropertyGrid
 * Support simultaneous editing of multiple objects (some types of properties cannot support simultaneous editing of multiple objects)